bionumpy/bionumpy/README.rst

 >>> pip install bionumpy

-2. Read the introduction below
-3. Check out the more advanced examples in the documentation
+2. Check out the tutorials and getting started guide in the `documentation <https://uio-bmi.github.io/bionumpy/>`_.

 Features